Mathematical Proofs of Two Conjectures: The Four Color Problem and The Uniquely 4-colorable Planar Graph: Chromatic polynomials of graphs

-So far, this attempt has not been realized, but the research on chromatic polynomial attracts many scholars' interests.
-More detailed work on this field can be found from Birkhoff, Lewis, Read, Tutte and F.M.Dong\cite{B1912,B1913,W1932,R1968,DKT2005}.
-In order to calculate the chromatic polynomial for a given graph, the basic tool is the Deletion-Contract Edge Formula.
+So far, one do not realize the dream of accomplishing Four-Color Conjecture by chromatic polynomials purely, but the research on the conjecture drew many scholars' interests.
+More detailed works on this field can be found in the studies of Birkhoff, Lewis, Read, Tutte and Dong \cite{B1912,B1913,W1932,R1968,DKT2005}.
+In order to calculate the chromatic polynomial of a given graph, the basic tool is the \textbf{Deletion-Contract Edge Formula}.

-Here the result graphs obtained by deleting and contracting edge $e$ are denoted by $G-e$ and $G \circ e$.
-In the contracting operation, the graphs are assumed to be simple graph(except in one case $W_{2}$, shown in Figure 2.1).
+For an edge $e$ of a graph $G$, the resulting graphs obtained by deleting and contracting edge $e$ are denoted by $G-e$ and $G \circ e$, respectively.